brianrahadi/quartz/content/about/experience.md

 ## Work Experience

+> **Agile Developer Co-op at SAP** (Jan.
+2024 - Aug.
+2024) <br>
+> • SAP Analytics Cloud, Charts Visualizations

 > **Software Developer Co-op at Visier** (May.
-2023 - Present) <br>
+2023 - Dec.
+2023) <br>
-> • Develops full-stack features for a best-in-class people analytics software using Scala, Play, Cassandra, Typescript, Angular, RxJs, and Protobuf.   <br>
+> •  Utilized Scala, Play, Protobuf, and Kong API Gateway to transfer data through a 3-tiered REST API architecture, implementing API key rotation for enhanced security and reliability <br>
+> • Implemented extraction of usage data from Cassandra on a Kubernetes Pod, generating a weekly total of 2.75 million usage records across all customers <br>
+> •  Developed server-side rendered pagination using ag-grid data grid, connecting to server endpoints from AWS S3 using Angular, Typescript, RxJS, Scala, and Play, reducing initial load time for 83,000 rows by 56% <br>
+> •  Migrated container data from Cassandra to Kubernetes leveraging its Downward API for consistent data storage <br>
 > • Other tools used: Splunk, Postman, Kong API Gateway, ScalaTest, Mockito, Intellij, tmux

 > **Teaching Assistant at Langara College** (Feb.
 2022 - Apr.
 2023) <br>